SergeakaAimate/Ontology-Lab/docs/essays/Birth-and-Evolution-of-the-Property-Method.md

 ### Citation

-Magomet, S. (2025). *BEYOND CATEGORIES: Not 42, But Infinity (The Birth and Evolution of the Property Method)*.
+Magomet Serge aka Aimate.
+(2025). *BEYOND CATEGORIES: Not 42, But Infinity (The Birth and Evolution of the Property Method)*.
 Ontology Lab. https://doi.org/10.5281/zenodo.18248904